paguilar-TT/sample_python_package/README.md

 ## CI Strategy
 The main idea is to create a workflow to deploy the package and run the unit tests to validate the build.
 As a stretch goal, we will attempt to add a code style check if time permits.
+The current CI implementation follows these steps:
+- Pull package
+- Install package dependencies
+- Test package using its included tst directory
+- Upload test results for analysis